vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 answers, or for learning that stale data was in use.
 It is expected that this could be useful for debugging.

-\[ This section will be fleshed out a bit more thoroughly if there is interest in pursuing the option.
+\[ NOTE: This section will be fleshed out a bit more thoroughly if there is interest in pursuing the option.
 Here are two potential options that could be used, one more fully-featured to indicate which RRsets are stale and one much more simple to indicate that stale data is present.
-These are proposed as mutually exclusive; the final document will have one or zero such options. \]
+These are proposed as mutually exclusive; the final document will have one or zero such options.
+We're especially soliciting feedback on this from the working group. \]

 ## Option Format Proposal 1